[Fukushima] Hidden gems! The charm of wine born from Fukushima's rich natural environment

 [Ikkei] Fukushima Farmers' Dream Wine

-"Fukushima Farmers' Dream Wine" is a small winery that was started by a group of farming men in Nihonmatsu City who planted grape vines on abandoned farmland with the dream of revitalizing the local area through grapes.
-It has
+"Fukushima Farmers' Dream Wine" is a small winery that started with a group of farmers in Nihonmatsu City planting grapevines on abandoned farmland, driven by their dream of revitalizing the region through grapes.

 "Ikkei" is a wine made from 100% Yama Sauvignon (a cross between wild grapes and Cabernet Sauvignon) grown in the Tozawa district of Nihonmatsu City